hannahclauson/health-agreements/attack-plan.md

   - add tests in place / proper error handling
   - add mixpanel / GA
 - Setup polling data
+  - crawl/save/hash all agreements so we can track changes + alert when info may be out of date
   - New model: Document
     - URL
     - poll date